2017 Subaru Levorg review

 Are there plans to update the Levorg soon?Expand Section

-Subaru announced in August 2017 that it had extended its Levorg range, introducing a second (1.6-litre) engine with less power, and a cosmetically enhanced Levorg STI Sport (with the 2.0-litre engine).
+In August 2017 Subaru extended the Levorg range, introducing a second (1.6-litre) engine with less power, and a cosmetically enhanced Levorg STI Sport (with the 2.0-litre engine).
 Cars fitted with Bilstein dampers received modified suspension components, and among other changes all Levorgs gained steering-responsive headlights.

 2016 Subaru Levorg review